-[The contribution of different subsystems of a vehicle to the GHG-emissions of vehicle production is by far not evenly distributed.
-Accounting these most relevant subsystems in terms of GHG-emissions from vehicle production (so called ‘hotspots’) in a more detailed manner differentiates Level 3 from Level 2 in the calculation of the cradle to gate vehicle carbon footprint.]
+[The contribution of different subsystems of a vehicle to the GHG emissions of vehicle production is by far not evenly distributed.
+Accounting these most relevant subsystems in terms of GHG emissions from vehicle production (so called ‘hotspots’) in a more detailed manner differentiates Level 3 from Level 2 in the calculation of the cradle-to-gate vehicle carbon footprint.]

-[For a hotspot, company specific (OEM / supplier specific) data shall be used for at least one material or component of choice.
+[For a hotspot, company-specific (OEM-specific / supplier-specific) data shall be used for at least one material or component of choice.

 This means, for the selected component / material: